acastroaraujo/ModelThinker/0-Introduction.md

 -   Scott's ensemble view *might* be considered from a Bayesian perspective.
 I don't know enough about this yet.

     However, see: [Using Stacking to Average Bayesian Predictive Distributions](http://www.stat.columbia.edu/~gelman/research/published/stacking_paper_discussion_rejoinder.pdf).

+-   At points, it seems like rule-based models will help make accurate short-term predictions.
+And optimization-based models will help make long-term predictions, subject to conditions of equilibrium (or cycles).
+But I wouldn't put any money on this interpretation.

+-   Also, this is the first time I've seen Lucas' critique described as a variant of Campbell's law, which makes sense.